 Wendy first fell in love with theater and music after listening to her parents recording of “Paint Your Wagon” when she was a little girl.
 This obsession continued throughout her life starting with in a degree in Vocal Performance from the University of Oklahoma and culminating in a lifelong procession of performances on stages from Dallas, Austin, Georgetown, Fort Worth and even Dayton, OH.
 Outside of traditional stage and musical performances, Wendy has been a part of a jazz trio, performed with the Dallas Opera and is known to sporadically pop up in feature films and commercials.
 When not treading the boards, Wendy is a Sales Director in the wireless industry.

 Karen Sneed has worked in the theatre as an actress, director, producer, stage manager, dramaturg, fight and dance choreographer, snake wrangler (for Last Chance Production’s Holy Ghosts) and tech operator.
 She earned her BA in Theatre from the Professional Theatre Training Program (now defunct) at SMU and has worked on many stages in Austin for over 40 years.
 Despite being a hard-ass, people seem to enjoy working with her.
-By day, she serves as a sales rep and purchaser for Office Edge, a locally-owned independent office supply company.
+By day, she serves as a sales rep and purchaser for Longhorn Office Products, a locally-owned independent office supply company.

 Alexandra is thrilled to be working with The Stage as she has long yearned for sustainable theatre and believes so strongly in Arts as a tool for community growth and education.
 She began acting at age 6 when she asked her 1st grade teacher why there wasn’t a theatre class for her age.
 Surprisingly, she was given the opportunity to wrangle her friends and parents into creating one and even managed to have her inaugural acting debut as the wicked stepmother in "Cinderella"much to the delight of her parents, who said she was "a natural at being wicked."
 She acted and danced all growing up and even has a degree in it from the University of Texas.
 You might have seen her in "The Imaginary Invalid", directed by, The Stage’s own, Karen Snead, or in “When the Rain Stops Falling” which gave her the opportunity to work alongside, Scot Friedman once again as a dynamic duo, or even in “Into the Woods” when in college, where she played Baker’s wife which was a bucket-list role for her.
 When not acting or dancing, she wrangles children, luckily they are her own.
 She also loves working on the silent side of theatre with technical support, marketing and production assistance.